How Far do Honey Bees Travel?

 How Far do Honey Bees Fly from Their Hive?

-Honey bee traveling to collect pollen for hive image.
+Honey bees traveling to collect nectar and pollen from plants.

 Honey Bee Foraging Range

-Bees will fly to a rich, easy to harvest food source that is farther away rather than settle for a poor food source nearby.
-Again, this is about making the best use of their effort and time.
+Honey bees will fly to a rich, easy to harvest food source that is farther away rather than settle for a poor food source nearby.
+Again, this is about making the best use of their efforts and time.

 A health adult honey bee flies at about 15-20 mph upon first leaving the hive.
 Once she is loaded down with nectar, pollen, propolis or water she will fly much slower – perhaps around 12 mph.